 Determine Mechanisms and Roles of RAG1 Post-Transcriptional Control of Gene Expression.

 The RAG proteins each can be separated into “core” domains that are vital for V(D)J recombination and “non-core” regions that regulate the induction and repair of RAG DSBs.
 The discovery that mutation of the RAG1 N-terminal non-core region causes Omenn Syndrome, an immunodeficiency associated with autoimmunity, led to the notion that RAG1 non-core regions might control V(D)J recombination and lymphocyte development independent of regulating RAG endonuclease activity.
 Since then, the RAG1 N-terminus has been discovered to encode an ubiquitin ligase and associate with other proteins, including another ubiquitin ligase and a kinase.
 However, little is known today about potential roles of the RAG1 N-terminus beyond regulating RAG endonuclease function.
-We have recently found that the RAG1 N-terminus promotes Igλ+ B cell development by stimulating Pim2 protein expression from Pim2 transcripts induced in response to RAG DSBs.
-We hypothesize that the RAG1 N-terminus regulates lymphocyte development through post-transcriptional control of gene expression by mechanisms that transcend its known roles in modulating RAG endonuclease activity.
-These data raise fundamental questions including: (i) how does RAG1 post-transcriptionally increase Pim2 expression, and (ii) to what extent does RAG1 post-transcriptionally control gene expression in response to and independent of RAG DSBs.
-We seek to elucidate mechanisms by which the RAG1 N-terminus post-transcriptionally stimulates Pim2 expression in response to RAG DSBs, and determine the extent to which this part of RAG1 controls gene expression downstream and independent of RAG DSBs.
+We have found that the RAG1 N-terminus promotes Igλ B cell development by stimulating Pim2 protein expression from Pim2 transcripts induced in response to RAG DSBs.
+More recently, we have found the RAG1 N-terminus ubiquitin ligase similarly increases expression of the Zap70 TCR signaling protein to render thymocytes more sensitive than immature T cells, thereby facilitating beneficial negative selection.
+We hypothesize the RAG1 N-terminus regulates lymphocyte development via post-transcriptional control of gene expression by mechanisms that transcend its known roles in modulating RAG nuclease activity.
+These data raise fundamental questions including: (i) how does RAG1 post-transcriptionally increase Pim2 and Zap70 expression, and (ii) to what extent does RAG1 post-transcriptionally control gene expression in response to and independent of RAG DSBs.
+We seek to elucidate mechanisms by which the RAG1 N-terminus post-transcriptionally stimulates Pim2 and Zap70 expression in response to RAG DSBs and determine the extent to which this part of RAG1 controls gene expression downstream and independent of RAG DSBs.
 This work will illuminate a critical physiological function of RAG1 that transcends its canonical roles in forming and regulating the RAG endonuclease.
 The knowledge acquired from this work will prompt new lines of research on RAG biology, V(D)J recombination, and lymphocyte development and function.
 This research should yield novel insights into pathological mechanisms that cause immunodeficiency, autoimmunity, and lymphoid cancers.
 The culmination of work sparked from this exploratory project could be improved therapies for human immunological disorders.

 Elucidate Mechanisms and Functions of Tissue-, Lineage-, and Developmental-Stage Specific DNA Damage Responses of Immature Lymphocytes.